wlach/eideticker/README.md

 is run from a script called `bin/run-update-dashboard.sh`, which can be called standalone.
-This script then in turn calls another script called `bin/update-dashboard.py` with various arguments corresponding to Firefox version, test to run, etc. This is not yet supported for B2G.
+This script then in turn calls another script called `bin/update-dashboard.py` with various arguments corresponding to Firefox version, test to run, etc. This is not yet supported for FirefoxOS.

 Setting up a new instance of the dashboard has two components: setting up one or more "clients" (machines that run the tests) and setting up the server